Protecting yourself from online scams

-Your personal information is valuable and you need to take precautions to protect it when you are online, especially if you use social media sites.
+Your personal information is valuable and you need to take precautions to protect it when you are online, especially when you use social media sites.

-Here are a few suggestions that can help ensure the safety of
+Here are a few suggestions that can help keep your private

-- Activate privacy settings when using social media sites.
+- Activate privacy settings on social media sites and keep up to

 - Never reveal details that might identify you, such as your full